 - (a).
-Daily Runway & Extra Runway Inspection Procedures before the start of daily operations, a runway inspection should be carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (b).
+Daily Runway & Extra Runway Inspection Procedures twice daily including before licensed flying commences, a runway inspection should be carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (b).
 Runway Inspection Preceding Night Flying before the start of Night Flying, a runway inspection should be carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'.